Senior Travel can be some of the best times of your life. Follow our travel for seniors tips and guides to make every vacation a life-changing one.

 I have to say this is my favorite type of vacation.
 Since I am in hotels over one hundred nights a year, when I go on vacation, I like to unpack once but keep moving.
 And that is exactly what a cruise ship does.
 My brothers and I try to take at least one cruise a year (although lately, I have done some for my job, too).

 If like me, you spend way too much time behind the wheel in traffic, it’s great to be able to sit back and someone else do the driving when on vacation.
-This week, travel columnist Kileen Prather takes us on a rail journey to Glacier and Yellowstone Parks.
+This week, travel for seniors columnist Kileen Prather takes us on a rail journey to Glacier and Yellowstone Parks.
 Just looking at the photos of this spectacular vacation is relaxing!

 As I said in my last article, this is the time of year people are planning vacations.
 Some look for summer vacations and others look at September/October tours when the kids are back in school.
 If you are looking at National Parks, one of my personal favorites is Yellowstone and Glacier.
 Summer is the best time with the weather becoming so unpredictable after Labor Day.